jankotek/mapdb-site/_posts/2017-06-02-mmap_files_alloc_and_jvm_crash.md

 * There is no JVM crash if disk becomes full and delayed write fails

-* `FileChannel` preserves order of writes; data are flushed to disk in the same order they were written to `FileChannel`.
+* `FileChannel` preserves write order; data are flushed to disk in the same order they were written to `FileChannel`.
 Write order is important to prevent data corruption.
-If LMDB would use mmap files for write, it would require  write-ahead-log exactly for crash protection.
+If LMDB would use mmap files for write, it would require  write-ahead-log for crash protection

 * Performance difference between writable mmap files and `FileChannel` is minimal if larger blocks are used.